NeoGraft Hair Transplant Machine:

 Robotic Device for Assisting Follicular Unit Extraction (FUE) Hair Transplantation

 State of the art, ultra-refined follicular unit hair transplant surgery offers hair loss suffering men and women the potential to restore the appearance of a full head of hair.
 Today, the gold standard for surgical hair restoration is follicular unit transplantation (FUT).
-Two popular donor harvesting techniques or sub-types of FUT include strip excision (removing a strip of tissue from bald resistant areas on the sides and back of the scalp and microscopically preparing follicular units for transplantation) and follicular unit extraction or FUE (harvesting follicular units one by one from bald resistant donor areas including the scalp, body, beard, etc.).
+Two popular donor harvesting techniques or sub-types of FUT include strip excision (removing a strip of tissue from bald resistant areas on the sides and back of the scalp and microscopically preparing follicular units for transplantation) and follicular unit excision (formerly know as follicular unit extraction) or FUE (harvesting follicular units one by one from bald resistant donor areas including the scalp, body, beard, etc.).
 FUE has become increasingly popular due to patient demand for a less invasive procedure and reduced scarring.
 Learn more about FUE hair transplant surgery versus FUT via strip excision and which one is right for you.

 Because FUE hair transplant surgery is a slow and labor-intensive process, new and innovative extraction devices are often developed for the purpose of making FUE easier for the surgeon to perform while maximizing session sizes and hair growth (yield) for the patient.
 The NeoGraft Hair Transplant Machine is one such device.
-But, can the NeoGraft hair transplant system really revolutionize the follicular unit extraction procedure?
+But, can the NeoGraft hair transplant system really revolutionize the follicular unit excision procedure?

 What is the NeoGraft and How Does it Work?